spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 ## Tenant Portal - Launch Cloud Gateway

 * Close the 'Create New Gateway' dialogue if still open or navigate to the Private Cloud Gateway page under settings in case you have navigated away or been logged out.
 * Wait for a gateway widget to be displayed on the page and for the "Configure" option to be available.
 The IP address of the installer VM will be displayed on the gateway widget.
 This may take a few minutes after the virtual machine is powered on.
-Failure of the installer to register with the Spectro Cloud management platform portal within 10 mins of powering on the Virtual Machine on vSphere, might be indicative of an error.
+Failure of the installer to register with the Palette management platform portal within 10 mins of powering on the Virtual Machine on vSphere, might be indicative of an error.
 Please follow the troubleshooting steps to identify and resolve the issue.
-* Click on the "Configure" button to invoke the Spectro Cloud Configuration dialogue.
+* Click on the "Configure" button to invoke the Palette Configuration dialogue.
 Provide vCenter credentials and proceed to the next configuration step.
 * Choose the desired values for Datacenter, Compute Cluster, Datastore, Network, Resource pool, and Folder.
 Optionally provide one or more SSH Keys and/or NTP server addresses.
 * Choose the IP Allocation Scheme - Static IP or DHCP.
 If static IP is selected, an option to create an IP pool is enabled.
 Proceed to create an IP pool by providing an IP range (start and end IP addresses) or a subnet.
 The IP addresses from this IP Pool will be assigned to the gateway cluster.
 By default, the IP Pool is available for use by other tenant clusters.
 This can be prevented by enabling the "*Restrict to a single cluster*" button.
 A detailed description of all the fields involved in the creation of an IP pool can be found [here](/clusters?clusterType=vmware_cluster#ipaddressmanagement).
 * Click on Confirm, to initiate provisioning of the gateway cluster.
 The status of the cluster on the UI should change to 'Provisioning' and eventually 'Running' when the gateway cluster is fully provisioned.
 This process might take several minutes (typically 8 to 10 mins).
 You can observe a detailed provisioning sequence on the cluster details page, by clicking on the gateway widget on the UI.
 If provisioning of the gateway cluster runs into errors or gets stuck, relevant details can be found on the summary tab or the events tab of the cluster details page.
 In certain cases where provisioning of the gateway cluster is stuck or failed due to invalid configuration, the process can be reset from the Cloud Gateway Widget on the UI.